Daniel Werfel: Return to government service

 On November 10, 2022, President Joe Biden announced his intent to nominate Werfel as Commissioner of Internal Revenue.
-On March 9, 2023, Werfel was confirmed by the Senate by a vote of 54 to 42.
+On March 9, 2023, Werfel was confirmed by the Senate by a 54–42 vote.
 He was sworn in by deputy commissioner and former acting commissioner Doug O'Donnell on March 13, 2023, for a term ending November 12, 2027.
+On January 17, 2025, he announced his intent to resign from the Internal Revenue Service on January 20 when Donald Trump is inaugurated as President.

-Personal Information
+Personal life

-Werfel is married to his wife Beth, with whom he has two children, Sean and Molly.
+Werfel and his wife Beth have two children, Sean and Molly.

+Their cat, Emmett, was featured on the Internal Revenue Service's Instagram account multiple times.